SirRuggie/MBR-xbebenk/SourceTree.md

 ![Images](Images/Sourcetree/Sourcetree_16.png)
 If you want to switch between branches, you may right click on the branch you want to switch to,  and select checkout.

+## How to update bot to the latest / current version as and when a commit is pushed or in layman terms - How to check for updates and update to the latest version of the bot  / branch.

 ![Images](Images/Sourcetree/Sourcetree_17.png)
+If you want to check if xbebenk / Jason has pushed any new updates to the branch you're currently in, you may click on the "Fetch" button highlighted above.